Gorgeous Annuals for Full Sun

 When To Purchase Annuals For Full Sun

-Now that you have ideas for flowering annuals, you may be wondering when to purchase them.
+Now that you have ideas for flowering annuals, you may be wondering when to purchase them, or if you should grow them from seed.

 I have a ton of full sun yard that I’ve been wondering what to do with.
 Great post!